 Sometimes LESS is MORE.
-When adding content to attract technology sales leads, rather than have a heap of Case Studies which can be overwhelming, so probably won’t be read, settle on a handful with quality details across a range of your preferred industry types.
+When adding content to attract technology sales leads, rather than have a heap of Case Studies which can be overwhelming, some probably won’t be read, settle on a handful with quality details across a range of your preferred industry types.
 Oh, and before you publish it, be sure the contact in the subject organisation is going to wrap you up like a Swiss Choccy!

 You might feel that case studies are a pain to create – especially with the often tedious, multi-layered, time consuming approval process.
 A lot of SaaS content marketing agencies agree with you, but we’d say the pain is more than worth the gain.

 Case studies (or success stories if you like) have multiple uses throughout the B2B marketing funnel and elsewhere:

 - At the beginning – as a component of your B2B Tech Marketing to show that this is not your first time

 - During – as part of your tactical marketing plan to overcome objections or refocus the prospect

 - Late – as part of proposals, submissions and your funnel strategy

 - Handouts at conferences, speaking directly to your B2B buyer persona